A trip to Asti

 Some of these towers survive today and can be found within the old city walls, particularly in the Piazza Medici, where the beautiful Fontane della Acquadotto sculpture resides, and along Via Alfieri.
 Some of these structures are over 300 metres in height and the sharp-coloured red brick provides a stunning contrast against the blue Piedmont sky.

 The north-west of the town is the historic centre, existing as it does between the current city centre and the cathedral.
-The Romanesque-Gothic Cattedrale di Santa Maria Assunta is a stunning centre-point to the city that acts in the same way that the Sydney opera house
+The Romanesque-Gothic Cattedrale di Santa Maria Assunta is a stunning centre-point to the

 Built in the thirteenth century on top of an existing cathedral, the facade is dominated by three portals surmounted by three separate rose-windows.